iambrainstorming/iambrainstorming.github.io/src/chapters/love-for-usd-pegged-stable-coin-by-the-crypto-community-must-end.md

----
-title: "Love for USD pegged stable coin by the crypto community must end"
+# Love for USD pegged stable coin by the crypto community must end
 date: "2022-06-01"

 categories:
   - "blockchain"
 ---